w3c/longtasks/README.md

 * entryType: “longtask”
 * startTime: DOMHighResTimeStamp of when long task started
 * duration: elapsed time (as DOMHighResTimeStamp) between start and finish of task
+* name: type of attribution, eg. "same-origin", "cross-origin", "unknown" etc.
-* name: resolved URL of the document to whom the long task is attributed.
+* culprit: domWindow pointer to the frame that is responsible

 Long tasks events will be delivered to the observer regardless of which frame was responsible for the long task.
 The goal is to allow all pages on the web to know if and who (first party content or third party content) is causing disruptions.
-The name attribute provides minimal attribution so that the observing frame can respond to the issue in the proper way.
-For more details on how the name attribute is set, see the processing section.
+The culprit attribute provides minimal attribution so that the observing frame can respond to the issue in the proper way.
+For more details on how the attribute is set, see the processing section.

 The above covers existing use cases found in the wild, enables document-level attribution, and eliminates the negative performance implications mentioned earlier.
 To receive these notifications, the application can subscribe to them via PerformanceObserver interface: